trevdor/sandbox/README.md

 <h3>Notes</h3>
+Expected usage:
+  java -jar DollarsToWords.jar <amount>

-I tried to stick to native Java for ease of sharing, but ended up including Guava (bundled in the lib/ folder) because Joiner is how I would typically deal with delimited string concatenation.
+I tried to stick to native Java for ease of sharing, but ended up including Guava (bundled in the lib/ folder) because I wanted a Joiner for delimited string concatenation.